upros/acme-integrations/draft-ietf-acme-integrations.md

 When the EST or TEAP server downloads an issued certificate from the ACME server, it MAY include an Accept header of "application/pkcs7-mime" as outlined in {{?RFC8555} section 7.4.2.
 This would avoid the EST or TEAP server having to convert the certificate into PKCS#7 format before returning it to the Pledge.
 This behaviour is implementation specific and outside the scope of this document.

+[TODO] What level of info do we need on ACME error mapping to TEAP Error TLV or to CMCFailInfo https://datatracker.ietf.org/doc/html/rfc5272#section-6.1.4?

+## Error Handling

+ACME {{?RFC8555}} section 6.7 defines multiple errors that may be returned by an ACME server to an ACME client.
+TEAP {{?RFC7170}} section 4.2.6 defines multiple errors that may be returned by a TEAP server to a client in an Error TLV.
+EST {{?RFC7030}} section 4.2.3 defines how an EST server may return an error encoded in a CMC response, or may return a human readable error in the response body.

 # ACME Integration with EST

 EST {{?RFC7030}} defines a mechanism for clients to enroll with a PKI Registration Authority by sending CMC messages over HTTP.
 EST section 1 states: